gremio-quimica/grade/README.md

 # Interactive Flowchart

-Use it live at: https://gremio-engpet.github.io/grade/
+Use it live at: https://gremio-quimica.github.io/grade/

 Interactive flowchart to keep track of your progress throughout the courses you take in university.

-The example portrayed here is related to the Federal University of Rio de Janeiro's Petroleum Engineering undergrad.
+The example portrayed here is related to the Federal University of Rio de Janeiro's Chemical undergrad.

 ## Usage